webflorist/formfactory/README.md

 * Easy pre-population of form-fields via a predefined value-array.
 * Anti-bot-mechanisms (honeypot-field, captcha, time-limit)
 * Advanced AJAX-validation-functionality vue.js
-* Generate a Vue Instance for a form and use it to interact with it. (uses [nicat/vuefactory](https://github.com/nic-at/vuefactory))
+* Generate a Vue Instance for a form and use it to interact with it. (uses [webflorist/vuefactory](https://github.com/webflorist/vuefactory))
 * ...and many more.

 ## Installation
-1. Require the package via composer:  `composer require nicat/formfactory`
+1. Require the package via composer:  `composer require webflorist/formfactory`

 Note that this package is configured for automatic discovery for Laravel.
-Thus the package's Service Provider `Nicat\FormFactory\FormFactoryServiceProvider` and the `Form`-Facade `Nicat\FormFactory\FormFactoryFacade` will be automatically registered with Laravel.
+Thus the package's Service Provider `Webflorist\FormFactory\FormFactoryServiceProvider` and the `Form`-Facade `Webflorist\FormFactory\FormFactoryFacade` will be automatically registered with Laravel.

 When using `VueForms` (see corresponding chapter below), additional setup is required:
 1. `vue.js` 2.0 must be available (e.g. by putting `<script src="https://cdn.jsdelivr.net/npm/vue/dist/vue.js"></script>`).